The Ultimate Guide to Event Sponsorship in 2022

 Securing event sponsorship dollars will allow you to plan a financially viable event and keep ticket prices down, ensuring more attendees will be able to come.
 And with the recent shift to virtual, almost 80% of organizers are offering free registration to their attendees, which lowers the barrier of entry and thus, means greater reach for event planners.

-To dive deeper into budgeting for your events, check out the 2021 Event Budgeting Guide.
+To dive deeper into budgeting for your events, check out our tips for building your event budget in 2022.

-Be honest—all things being equal, would you rather attend an event with no sponsors or one that’s sponsored by Amazon?
-Most of us would rather attend the event sponsored by Amazon, even if both events were being put on by the same company, were on the same topic, and had the same speakers.
+Be honest — all things being equal, would you rather attend an event with no sponsors or one that’s sponsored by Amazon?
+Most of us would rather attend the event sponsored by Amazon, even if both events were being put on by the same company, featured the same topic, and had the same speakers.
 Why?
 Because Amazon is one of the biggest companies in the world and if they decide to sponsor an event, then it must be good.

 While partnering with a company like Amazon may be a stretch, securing known and respected brands in your organization’s field to sponsor your event will lend instant credibility and likely increase registration numbers.